specdb/specdb/docs/private.rst

 From this tree, a list of flux files is generated::

-    from igmspec.privatedb import build as pbuild
+    from specdb.build import privatedb as pbuild
     flux_files = pbuild.grab_files(tree)

 Meta